Developing RESILIENCE – Spiritual (Part 1)

 But God is not an alcoholic parent!
 In recovery, one woman realized that she couldn’t trust a ‘male’ god because her father was brutal.
 So she decided to think of H.P. as female, & was then able to consider trusting “a power greater than ourselves.”

-Since we are all spiritual beings, we are short-changing ourselves by not correcting our WIC’s mis-understanding, & updating our perspective – whatever form that takes.
+Since we are all spiritual beings, we short-change ourself by not correcting our WIC’s mis-understanding, & not updating our perspective – whatever form that takes.
 12-Step Programs like Al-Anon are spiritual-based, using the power of the Steps & the group to heal our wounds.
 But it does not ask us to be religious, or even ‘believe’.
 Only to “keep an open mind & keep coming back.”

 (Wide variety of articles re. faith, religion, spiritual anger…..)